Sherman County Vehicle Impound Guide

 Where Is Your Car?

 Finding your car is the first step.
-It's likely at an official impound lot used by the Sherman Police Department or the Grayson County Sheriff's Office (since Sherman is in Grayson County).
+It's likely at one of the official impound lots used by the Sherman Police Department or the Grayson County Sheriff's Office.
+Here are a couple of towing companies in Sherman that may be holding your vehicle:

 How to Find Your Vehicle